erimcg/Using-D3js/05_02_lines.md

   .attr("stroke", "red");
 </pre>

 Note how we bind the dataset to the `path` element by passing to `selection.data` an *array* containing the dataset (`[data]`), not the dataset itself.
-Also note that we pass the line generator itself to `selection.attr`, not the string created by the line generator.
+Also note that we pass the line generator itself to `selection.attr` not the string created by the line generator.

 ```
 <script>